By 2030, up to 800 million jobs could be displaced by automation globally.

 Beyond diversity, a city's ability to adapt and innovate may help it enter a new economic boom.
 History is full of cities that rose to the challenge of changing times and repositioned themselves.

 For example, Pittsburgh, Pennsylvania, was once a steel-making giant.
 As the industry declined, it pushed into new sectors and reinvented itself.
-Over time, the economy’s move to digital technology helped make it an innovation hub
+Over time, the economy’s move to digital technology helped make it an innovation hub.

 In short, those investing in education, workforce development, and attracting new industries are better positioned to ride the AI wave.

-Contact us for a free consultation.
+Contact us for a free consultation to begin your new career journey.

 How Do We Assess Which Cities Are the Most Vulnerable?